Scan to download

 3. Decentralized mobile network service provider REALLY completes $18 million seed round financing, led by Polychain

-Decentralized mobile network service provider REALLY announced the completion of $18 million in seed round financing, led by Polychain, with participation from Floodgate founding partner Mike Maples Jr. and other strategic partners, marking the largest telecom seed round financing in U.S. history.
+Decentralized mobile network service provider REALLY announced the completion of $18 million seed round financing, led by Polychain, with participation from Floodgate founding partner Mike Maples Jr. and other strategic partners, marking the largest telecom seed round financing in U.S. history.

 4. Conflux receives $10 million investment from DWF Labs

 According to The Block, DWF Labs invested $10 million in Conflux by purchasing CFX tokens from the project team and foundation reserves.
 This round of financing will be used for technological research and development as well as expanding the user base.
-Conflux plans to further expand its ecosystem around Hong Kong's new Web3 policies through this financing.
+Conflux plans to further expand its ecosystem around Hong Kong's new Web3 policies through this round of financing.

-According to RootData, last September, Conflux received strategic investment from DWF Labs, with the specific amount undisclosed.
+According to RootData, last September, Conflux received a strategic investment from DWF Labs, with the specific amount undisclosed.
 (Source link)

-2. DeFi
+II.
+DeFi

 1. DeFi strategy protocol Ammalgam announces completion of $750,000 Pre-seed round financing